Can Chickens Eat Coffee Grounds? (Nutrition, Benefits & Feeding Tips)

 • Uncooked rice

-• Food seasoned with high amounts of salt
+• Food that is seasoned with excessive amounts of salt

 Check out this video discussing food that is bad for your chickens.